lanyusea/201610/day1.md

 3. modular and can install components in different format, car, tank, beast with leg, 2 wheel car, omni wheel car

 4. can 3D print any mechanical component

+## Here comes the Intel RealSense!

+1. selling how good their robot platform and develop kit is

+2. still selling

+3. keeps selling

+4. they don't know what Yuneec is

+5. GG

+## Hardware-ROS

+1. a standard hardware interface

+2. modular components, including sensors, communicator and actor. all work as different ROS nodes that can connect to ROS network

+3. have DDS inside, not bare-metal problem, no core needed.(at least as the speaker told me)

+4. interesting, should be a future direction of ROS products.

+---
+A summery over all:

+abstract layer, abstract layer, abstract layers of abstract layers.

+everything stays the same since software was invented  LOL

+(please read _dreaming in code_ if you haven't, the third chapter(?), as I remember.

+## several three-minutes speakings from various organizations

+nothing to record